 Born on the 29th of August 1958 and known as the ‘King of Pop’, Michael Jackson had a multitude of talents.
-He is regarded to be one of the most significant cultural figures in the 20th century.
+He is regarded to be one of the most significant cultural figures of the 20th century.

 Michael had a career that spans over four decades and made significant contributions to various fields such as fashion, dance, philanthropy, and music.
-He was a worldwide influence and popularized some dance moves such as the moonwalk and also the robot.
+He was a worldwide influence and popularized some dance moves, such as the moonwalk and also the robot.
 All his talents seem to overshadow the fact that he also had one of the smoothest falsetto voices that were quite sexual due to his virtuosic nature.
 He died in June 2009.

-Eddie has the kind of voice that can be best described as an astounding precision instrument with the ability to leap octaves extremely fast and also bend notes into the shapes that leave lesser singers in awe and wonder.
+Eddie has the kind of voice that can be best described as an astounding precision instrument with the ability to leap octaves extremely fast and also bend notes into shapes that leave lesser singers in awe and wonder.
 He has made a permanent spot for himself in soul history.
 Apart from being such a gifted singer, he also owns Agape Records, his record label.

 Born on the 8th of May 1951, Philip James Bailey is an American funk, gospel, soul, and R & B singer and also a percussionist.
 He is best known as one of the early members and also a lead singer in the band Earth, Wind, and Fire.

 Bailey is re-known for his falsetto register and his four-octave vocal range.
 Philip’s voice is one of those that can be identified as based on virtuosity only.
-Having one of the highest falsettos known to the human ear, he can hold it for long periods yet still making it sound sensual and overwhelmingly smooth.
+Having one of the highest falsettos known to the human ear, he can hold it for long periods yet still make it sound sensual and overwhelmingly smooth.

-Abel Makkonen Tesfaye or simply The Weeknd is a Canadian songwriter, singer, and record producer.
-He was born on the 16th of February 1990.
-Abel is among the best-selling singers in the world with more than 75 million records of his sold.
+Abel Makkonen Tesfaye, or simply The Weeknd is a Canadian songwriter, singer, and record producer.
+He was born on the 16th of February, 1990.
+Abel is among the best-selling singers in the world, with more than 75 million records of his sold.
 He is also on Spotify’s list of the most-streamed artists.

 Edward James Kendrick was an American songwriter and singer who was born on the 17th of March 1939 and died in 1992.
-He co-founded The Temptations which was a singing group and was among their lead singers between 1960 and 1971.
+He co-founded The Temptations, which was a singing group, and was among their lead singers between 1960 and 1971.
 Every vocal group must at least have a tenor who can do falsetto.